 P.P.S.
 I’m sorry about the Donny and Marie joke.
 I’m alone and I’ve had too much coffee.

-Preheat oven to 350 degrees.
-Line an 8 inch square metal pan with non-stick foil.
+- Preheat oven to 350 degrees.
+Line an 8 inch square metal pan with non-stick foil or line with regular foil and grease the foil.